 1. Introduction

-Before I am going to show you what I did to get it working I will need to do some explanation.
-First, let’s take a look at the existing assignment option we have when we are deploying a new app in Intune.
+Before I show you what I did to get it working, I must explain something.
+First, let’s examine our existing assignment option when we deploy a new app in Intune.
+Looking at assignments options, we have these assignment options to deploy an app to our devices

-*Required
+- Required

-*Available
+- Available

-*Scheduled as required
+- Scheduled as required

 Taking a closer look at the availability and the installation deadline, we could specify a specific date and time to install the app

-As shown above, you will need to define the data at which the app is going to be scheduled to be installed.
+As shown above, you will need to define the data at which the app will be scheduled to be installed.
 I want to make sure the app is installed on all devices but NOT when the device is being enrolled with Autopilot.
 Of course, you could define some required apps that need to be installed during ESP but that doesn’t mean other apps won’t be installed.

 To make sure the app isn’t installed during Autopilot, we have got some options at our disposal.